-Maysam is Managing Director at Aelm.
+Maysam is CEO at Elifinty.
 He has two decades’ experience in banking, including at National Bank of Dubai and JP Morgan, and as Vice President at United Overseas Bank, where he saw first-hand the impact of the financial crisis on the citizens of Iceland.

 Chip In – Audrey Giroud

 Chip In is a money app that makes saving engaging through the use of gamification, including collective goals and competitions, leveraging behavioural economics for improved financial habits.
 Now live as a beta, Chip In is looking to partner with financial institutions and financial health organisations to reach more users.

 Audrey has worked in both large corporations and an early stage finance startup, which she helped grow to a very successful company.
 She has now taken on the challenge of helping low income households and young people build up their savings.

 Creating Life Chances – Akilah Corrie and Moestak Hussein